gecko0307/gscript3/README.md

 ## AST Macros

-Macro is an abstract expression alias:
+Unstable experimental feature.
+Macro is a symbolic name for an abstract expression.
+It is inserted (expanded) to the AST at the point where it is referenced:

 ```
 macro test = (x < 10);